telekom-security/PEBA/README.md

 **Caching:**

-A caching mechanism has been implemented so GET requests to the API are cached by memcached.
+As mentioned before, a caching mechanism has been implemented so GET requests to the API are cached by memcached.

 While running the [sicherheitstacho.eu](http://community.sicherheitstacho.eu) website, we encountered that still too many queries reached the backend and hence we decided to prefill the caches for the queries issued by the reactjs application.
 The script is located at `misc/fillcaches.py` and is tailored to our frontend using multiple caching servers on each node.
-This may be a good starting point for you if you also encounter caching problems and want to prefill them.
+This may be a good starting point for you if you also encounter caching problems and want to prefill the caches in use.

 **Configuration of ewsposter:**